IBM/backwork-backup-mongo/README.md

 ```

 ## Using
-After inslling the plug-in you will be able to use the `backup mongo` command
+After installing the plug-in you will be able to use the `backup mongo` command
 on `monsoon`.

 ```sh